 2.3.
 Density-Based Clustering

 Density-based clustering method identifies distinct clusters based on their density.
-The most popularly used methods are DBSCAN and OPTICS.
+The most popular methods are DBSCAN and OPTICS.

 2.4.
 Model-Based Clustering